-- Up to 12 weeks in the PG-2 and PG-3 year to pursue research/scholarship (more can be requested);
+- We provide up to 12 weeks in the PG-2 and PG-3 year to pursue research/scholarship.

-- Individualized training in evidence-based practice skills and presentations
+- We provide individualized training in evidence-based practice skills and presentations.

 - We cover expenses for residents presenting research at regional or national meetings.